wrobell/geocoon/doc/design.rst

    custom data frame class - GeoDataFrame - is required to support GIS series and Pandas operations like data selection and grouping, so the type information of columns being GIS series is not lost.
 #.
-The custom series classes - based on GeoSeries class - are required to
+The custom series classes, starting with abstract GeoSeries class, are
-   support vectorized versions of attribute access and method calls mimicking those provided by Shapely GIS geometries.
+   required to support vectorized versions of attribute access and method calls mimicking those provided by Shapely GIS geometries.

-The GIS series contain a collection of Shapely geometries.
+GIS series object contains a collection of Shapely geometries.
 GIS series classes implement vectorized methods, which mimic Shapely geometries API.
 The methods return Pandas series objects or even GIS series if Shapely geometry computes other geometry.